How Often Does OCD Occur Compared to Other Disorders?

 It is also important to remember that while two people may have the same type of OCD, the symptoms, severity, and frequency of obsessions may vary significantly.
 For example, the compulsive behaviors they use to relieve the unpleasantness of obsessions can differ.

-What Is the Scope of OCD?
+What Is The Scope Of OCD?

 OCD, once considered a rare mental health condition, is now believed to affect approximately 1.2% of the U.S. population.
 Studies estimate that women are three times more likely to experience OCD symptoms than men.
-Similar research indicates 25% of OCD diagnoses occur before age fourteen.5
+Similar research indicates 25% of OCD diagnoses occur before age fourteen.

 Co-Occurring Disorders With OCD